AmandeepPooni/insight-board/README.md

 # Insight Board

-Expo Router app for the Speer Health frontend assignment.
 Includes a four-stage insight pipeline board, detail/form workflow, analytics dashboard, and a setup screen for the live Supabase/Apollo integration.

 ## Prerequisites